space_object:create_index() | Tarantool

 Then tuples containing names can be retrieved quickly with index_object:select({key-value}).

-In fact a single field can have multiple keys, as in this example which retrieves the same tuple twice because there are two keys ‘A’ and ‘B’ which both match the request:
+A single field can have multiple keys, as in this example which retrieves the same tuple twice because there are two keys ‘A’ and ‘B’ which both match the request:

 my_space = box.schema.space.create('json_documents')